canonical/charms.reactive/2.0-proposal/readme.md

 # Introduction

-This folder contains the design for the charms.reactive 2.0 reboot.
+This folder contains the design for the next evolution of charms.reactive: 2.0.
+We've learned a lot from using and breaking charms.reactive.
+We'll use this knowledge to tweak some of the core concepts to improve the experience of writing Charms.

 *Tip: Forget about hooks!*

 # Index

-[VISION.md](VISION.md) offers a short description of what charms.reactive is about and where we want to go.
+[VISION.md](VISION.md) provides a narrative of the evolution of charms.reactive and the principal aims of the project.

 # In general